turnerbenjamin/pl-400-revision-notes/6_develop_integrations_5-10/1_publish_and_consume_dataverse_events.md

 Azure Service Bus should be used when:

 - High-scale async processing/queuing is required
+- Decouples applications and protects from temporary peak
 - Multiple subscribers may need to consume an event

 Webhooks should be used when: